This guide has details on setting up power in a new location or changing an existing service.

 - The Contractor must either:

-- Contractors Note: If the Electrical Permit work has been paid for as part of the Commercial Building permit, see page 7 of the Safety Codes Permit Fees to view the calculation formula.
+- Contractors Note: If the Electrical Permit work has been paid for as part of the Commercial Building permit, see the Safety Codes Permit Fees to view the calculation formula.

 - Electrical contractors must apply to have this electrical permit assigned to them.